📍 Imagine Health Pharmacy — SW Calgary Travel Clinic

 Recommended Prevention

 Antimalarial medication is REQUIRED.
-Options: Atovaquone-proguanil (Malarone) — start 1-2 days before, Doxycycline — start 1-2 days before, or Mefloquine — start 2 weeks before.
-P. falciparum is chloroquine-resistant.
-We'll prescribe the best option based on your itinerary and health history.
+Options include: Atovaquone-proguanil (Malarone) — start 1-2 days before; Doxycycline — start 1-2 days before; Mefloquine — start 2-3 weeks before; or Tafenoquine (Arakoda) — start 3 days before.
+P. falciparum is chloroquine-resistant — do NOT use chloroquine for Tanzania.
+We will prescribe the best option based on your itinerary, health history, and any medication interactions.

 Essential Health Tips